devjgm/papers/cpp_civil_time.md

 ### Construction

-Civil time types can be constructed in two ways: by directly passing 0-6 integers representing the YMDHMS fields to the constructor, or by copying the fields from a differently aligned civil time type.
+civil-time types can be constructed in two ways: by directly passing 0-6 integers representing the YMDHMS fields to the constructor, or by copying the fields from a differently aligned civil-time type.

 ```cpp
 civil_day default_value;           // 1970-01-01 00:00:00